mrdavehill/AWS-Infrastructure-Capstone-Project/README.md

 ## A bit about Mongodb and Mongo Express

+Why Mongo Express?
+It's a containerised, multi-tiered app that uses configmaps, secrets, services, deployments and an ingress - all the good stuff and simple enough to troubleshoot with a small amount of knowledge.

+Here's the sales pitch:

 MongoDB is an open-source, NoSQL document database.
 It's designed to be flexible and scalable, allowing developers to store and retrieve data in a document-oriented format using JSON-like structures.
 Unlike traditional relational databases, MongoDB doesn't require predefined schemas, making it easier to work with unstructured or semi-structured data.

 Mongo Express is a web-based administrative tool for managing MongoDB databases.
 It provides a user-friendly interface for interacting with MongoDB, allowing users to view, add, delete, and modify databases, collections, and documents.
 Built using Node.js, Express.js, and Bootstrap, it simplifies common MongoDB administration tasks.